cashapp/spirit/README.md

 ## Performance

 Our internal goal for Spirit is to be able to migrate a 10TiB table in under 5 days.
-We are able to achieve this in most-cases, but it depends a lot on:
+We believe we are able to achieve this in most-cases, but it depends on:
 - The version of MySQL used (5.7 is much worse due `innodb_autoinc_lock_mode=1` being the default).
 - How many secondary indexes the table has.
 - How many active changes are being made to the table.